- What are Howard Center locations and hours of operation?

 9. How do I access services at the Impaired Driver Rehabilitation Program?

-For more information and for course schedules, visit the Impaired Driver Rehabilitation Program pages on our website.
+For more information, including program description, costs, course schedules and enrollment information, visit the Impaired Driver Rehabilitation Program pages on our website.

 10. Where can I get a drug or alcohol assessment?